-Mastercard assesses the Acquirer an annual USD 500 registration fee for each Merchant and Submerchant under the categories listed in section 9.1, except Merchants reported under the Excessive Chargeback Program (ECP).
+Mastercard assesses the Acquirer an annual USD 500 registration fee for each Merchant and Sponsored Merchant under the categories listed in section 9.1.
 Mastercard will collect the fee from the Acquirer through the Mastercard Consolidated Billing System (MCBS).

-Mastercard may assess a Customer that acquires Transactions for any of these Merchant or Submerchant types without first registering the Merchant in accordance with the requirements of the MRP.
+Mastercard may assess a Customer that acquires Transactions for any of these Merchant or Sponsored Merchant types without first registering the Merchant in accordance with the requirements of the MRP.
 A violation will result in an assessment of up to USD 10,000.

-If, after notice by Mastercard of the Acquirer's failure to register a Merchant or Submerchant, that Acquirer fails to register its Merchant within 10 days of notice, the Acquirer will be subject to additional assessments of USD 5,000 per month for up to three months, and USD 25,000 per month thereafter, until the Acquirer satisfies the requirement.
+If, after notice by Mastercard of the Acquirer's failure to register a Merchant or Sponsored Merchant, that Acquirer fails to register its Merchant within 10 days of notice, the Acquirer will be subject to additional assessments of USD 5,000 per month for up to three months, and USD 25,000 per month thereafter, until the Acquirer satisfies the requirement.
 In addition, the Acquirer must ensure that the violation is corrected promptly.
-Such Merchant or Submerchant may also be deemed by Mastercard, in its sole discretion, to be in violation of Rule 5.11.7 of the Mastercard Rules manual ("the Illegal or Brand-damaging Transactions Rule").
+Such Merchant or Sponsored Merchant may also be deemed by Mastercard, in its sole discretion, to be in violation of Rule 5.11.7 of the Mastercard Rules manual ("the Illegal or Brand-damaging Transactions Rule").